 First, acknowledge that the week is going to be a little different.
-Many of your colleagues and customers are on holiday and your energy level might be different because of the shortened week and the longer weekends (and some pre-holiday preparation burnout).
+Many of your colleagues and customers are on vacation.
+You’re coming off a month of holiday cheer, parties, decorating, shopping, and running-around.
+And it can be hard to get fired up when there is less sunlight.

-Then, walk into December 26th with a clear plan for the week.
+Then, walk into December 26th with a clear plan for the remaining days of the year.
 Know what you are going to work on and you won’t bumble along into the week.

 To help, I tapped into my network to find out how other people approach this time.
 I went to my friends who were leaders in their fields to see how they were spending the last week of the year.